Orange Knowledge Programmes (OKP)

 Application - Orange Knowledge Programme (OKP)

-Interested in a programme of ESL, Erasmus MC, ESE, ESHCC, RSM or MBA RSM?
+Interested in a programme of ESL, Erasmus MC, ESE, ESHCC, RSM or ESSB?

 2. The programme coordinators of the participating master degree programmes will invite promising candidates to submit their OKP application by sending them the link to the OKP registration form.
 They will explain the next steps.